-Approximately 123 hours of personnel training time during 2022 resulting in an estimated staff expense of \$7,569.42.
+Approximately 221.5 hours of personnel training time during 2023 resulting in an estimated staff expense of \$13,622.25.
 These staff hours were paid using the Santa Cruz County Sheriff's Office general budget.
 The Sheriff's Office anticipates using funds from the Sheriff's Office general budget for similar costs incurred in 2023.

-The Sheriff's Office is not aware of any additional ongoing personnel, training, transportation, maintenance, storage, upgrade, or other ongoing costs.
+Otherwise, the Sheriff's Office is not aware of any additional ongoing personnel, training, transportation, maintenance, storage, upgrade, or other ongoing costs.

 Prior to using a less lethal shotgun, officers must be certified by POST instructors in the operation of the rifle.
-Additionally, all members that operate any rifle are required to pass a range qualification twice a year.
+Additionally, all members that operate any rifle are required to pass a range qualification twice per year.

 Use is established under Sheriff's Office Policy.
-It is the policy of this agency to utilize these devices only for official law enforcement purposes, and pursuant to State and Federal law regarding the use of force.
+It is the policy of this agency to utilize these devices only for official law enforcement purposes, and pursuant to state and federal law regarding the use of force.